thalissonmt/EK-TM4C123GXL-footprint-symbol/README.md

-# EK-TM4C123GXL-footprint-symbol
-EK-TM4C123GXL EAGLE CAD Models: Symbol and Footprint
+# Eagle CAD - footprint and symbol

 This library was done to EAGLE CAD program.